alttch/eva3/doc/tutorial/tut_ui.rst

-If the :doc:`item</items>` ids or other information should be hidden from unauthorized users, the additional .js files with such data may be served by :doc:`/sfa/sfa_pvt` or frontend server with the additional authentication.
+If the :doc:`item</items>` ids or other information should be hidden from unauthorized users, the additional .js files with such data may be served by :doc:`/sfa/sfa_pvt` or frontend server with additional authentication.

 .. code-block:: html